nziokaivy/miniature-octo-adventure/README.md

 26th November 2018.
 ## Author Name:
 By **Ivy Nzioka**
-## Description
+## Description:
 This repo contains a simple one-page personal portfolio landing page that was created with HTML and CSS.
 The site is static.You can edit styles, colours, and scripts fairly easily.Please find link to site [here](https://github.com/nziokaivy/miniature-octo-adventure)

-## Setup/Installation Requirements
+## Setup/Installation Requirements:
-Using The Template As It Is
+* Have a modern browser
+* Use a text editor
+* Install git
-If you wish to use the template as is (i.e. how it's seen in the demo), then all that's required is the styles.css file, images,and the index.html file.
+If you wish to use the template as it is (i.e. how it's seen in the demo), then all that's required is the styles.css file, images,and the index.html file.
 You would then add your content to index.html as needed and you're good to go!

-## Technologies Used
+## Technologies Used:
 HTML and CSS.
-## Support and contact details
+## Support and contact details:
 For any questions,concerns or ideas please contact me at nziokaivy@gmail.com.
-## License
+## License:
 MIT License
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal